-2 The "Multilateral Guarantee Agreement" was signed in Madrid on the 15th of March 1991.
+2 The "Multilateral Guarantee Agreement" was signed in Madrid on 15th March 1991.

 The Working Group also drafted the current memorandum with a view to facilitating the reading of the Internal Regulations.
 This memorandum was officially approved in Lyon during the General Assembly of 2003.